 Welcome.
 I’m a British Romanticist whose research and teaching explore the intersections of affect, aesthetics and ethics in poetry, criticism and the occasional novel.
 I’m a she/her person who wears a lot of hats.

-My book, Poetic Form and Romantic Provocation (under contract with Stanford University Press), explores how Romanticism’s provocative poetic forms index a critical refusal to use art to move subjects towards what Raymond Williams calls “dominant structures of feeling.”
+My book, Poetic Form and Romantic Provocation (Stanford University Press, 2022), explores how Romanticism’s provocative poetic forms index a critical refusal to use art to move subjects towards what Raymond Williams calls “dominant structures of feeling.”
 You can find an essay drawn from this project, on Samuel Taylor Coleridge’s disappointed reading, in Studies in Romanticism.

 I’m Book Reviews Editor at the journal Prose Studies.
 Interested in reviewing a book for us?
 Get in touch!